PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 for the next Goal continuation.
 Work continues through coherent commits and pushes without opening a pull request.

-The latest implementation unit moves the general Concat input-adapter recovery into the TensorFlow-free indexed `passes/concat_input_adapter_layout.py` owner.
-Its former 302-line full-map, unbounded fixed-point helper is now a thin compatibility dispatcher at all three unchanged direct source positions and at the unchanged conservative safe-transpose fallback position.
+The latest implementation unit moves Slice/optional-Logistic/Concat/Reshape detection-tail recovery into the TensorFlow-free indexed `passes/slice_logistic_concat_reshape_tail_layout.py` owner.
+Its former 480-line full-map, unbounded fixed-point helper is now a thin compatibility dispatcher at both unchanged source positions.
 The owner resolves an immutable whole-group plan, re-resolves the complete contract before apply, and maintains one differential `ModelIRGraphIndex` plus the Session `LayoutState` through every rewrite.

 The audited fast-precanonicalize orchestrator remains 294 lines, down from 482 lines at Goal resumption, 1,025 lines at the beginning of the previous